 I’m not usually a fan of the wash-off type moisturizing masks.
 I generally find sheet masks and hydrogel masks more than adequate to satisfy my skin’s hydration needs.
 But sheet masks and hydrogels are usually more humectant than emollient, and since my daily chemical exfoliation involves a controlled temporary weakening of my skin barrier, I figured it wouldn’t hurt to have a richer moisturizing mask option in my arsenal.
-Then I scrolled through the hilariously lengthy and OTT Wishtrend* I’m From Honey Mask product page*.
-The rest is history.

 These days, my skin is much drier and more in need of moisture than it was back when I first wrote this review.
 When I purchased a fresh jar this time around, my thinking was something along the lines of “if I liked this mask back then, I bet I’d love the shit out of it now.”
 Tretfaces have some intense moisture needs.

 Purpose: Wishtrend touts the I’m From Honey Mask as a skincare all-kill, claiming that it will nourish, moisturize, soothe, smooth, and brighten skin, improving elasticity and reviving the appearance of tired complexions without irritation or potentially harmful ingredients.

 Best suited for: Dry, combo-dry, and normal skin.

 Do not use if: You are sensitive to plant extracts, plant oils, vitamin E, or anything else in the ingredients list.
 Also do not use if you are allergic to bee stings, as this product contains bee venom.